• Skip to primary navigation

 Apply to the Law School using our online application at LSAC.org.
 We do not have a paper application.
 Major components include:

 Interviews: In rare cases, the admissions office may reach out to an applicant to request an interview.
-These will be conducted via Zoom or phone only.
+These will be conducted via Zoom only.
 Applicants themselves may not request an interview.

 DECISIONS